Here’s Why ‘Red Dead Redemption 2’ Is Overrated, Doesn’t Deserve Its 97 Percent ‘Metacritic’ Score [Opinion]

 While all of these things contribute to the negative aspects of the game, there is a lot of good to be had here, as well.
 The world feels alive and vibrant, and the graphics are excellent.
 Small things like having to shave a constantly growing beard add to the immersion.
 No matter how much one has to wrestle with the controls, getting off a full salvo of shots into an opponent during a showdown remains compelling.
 And Arthur Morgan is a shades-of-gray bad-ass anti-hero that may rival, and perhaps even surpass, John Marston in the lead role.

 Is Red Dead Redemption 2 worthy of the score that the gaming press awards it?
 I hardly think so.
-It is a fine, but deeply flawed game, one that succeeds despite all of the issues that plague it — and fails, despite the massive development window and endless resources thrown its way.
+It is a fine — but deeply flawed — game, one that succeeds despite all of the issues that plague it, and fails despite the massive development window and endless resources thrown its way.

-Now that the multi-player aspect of the game has recently gone live, perhaps some of the small posse of nonplussed players will return to find new value in a game that has been oversold, and over-hyped.
+Now that the multi-player aspect of the game has recently gone live, perhaps some of the small posse of nonplussed players will return to find new value in a game that has been oversold and over-hyped.